rdpopov/nvim/README.md

 ## Initial setup
 - [Neovim]
 - or with a setup.sh (limited implementation for now, but does the job)
-- might add a version of this as a debian docker container, already configured and ready to go - exists buti odnt like it, docker is iffy
+- might add a version of this as a debian docker container, already configured and ready to go - exists but I don't like it, docker is iffy

 ### Needed external programs
 - **ripgrep** as telescope needs it.
 Easiest to install with rusts's cargo